Megan Early Alter

 A self-described political junkie and amateur bird watcher, Jen is “mother to two young women, wife to a pretty cool guy, and feeder of two lousy cats.”

 Originally from Mount Vernon, Iowa, Jill was a member of IWF’s Leadership Circle for two years prior to her membership on the Board of Directors.
+She currently serves as board president.
 Jill received her BA from Rutgers University in New Jersey and her MA from Winthrop University in Rockhill, South Carolina.
 On her return to Iowa, she earned both her Ed.S. and Ed.D. degrees from Drake University in Des Moines.
 Jill taught at the high school level in New Jersey, South Carolina, Wisconsin, and Iowa, later becoming Principal of Emerson Elementary School in Marion, Iowa.

-She retired as the Executive Director of Instruction at Marion Independent Schools, and now serves as an Instructor at Graceland University’s Graduate School of Education.
+She is a retired school administrator and Graceland University Graduate Program Instructor.
 Jill was the recipient of many awards and unique opportunities as an educator.
 She was named a Christa MacAullife Fellow for Iowa and was named Iowa Teacher of the Year.
-She was a Fulbright Memorial Scholar to Japan, a Teacher of Excellence Delagate to Russia, and a Scottish Rite Doctoral Fellow.
+She was a Fulbright Memorial Scholar to Japan, a Teacher of Excellence Delegate to Russia, and a Scottish Rite Doctoral Fellow.
 She originated the idea of Silver Cords for Service for high school seniors.

 A graduate of the Leadership for the Five Seasons leadership program in Cedar Rapids, Jill has served as member and former Chair of the Iowa Commission on the Status of Women, Chair of the Iowa Department of Human Rights Board, and Governor of Rotary District 5970 (northern half of Iowa).
 She also served two terms on the Iowa Commission for Volunteer Service.
-Jill currently resides in Mount Vernon.
+She is currently serving as co-chair of the Rotarian Action Group4Clubfoot & Iowa’s Gift to the World (Poneti Method), the Vice-General Chair of NCPETS (training for incoming Rotary Club presidents) and is a delegate to Rotary International Council on Legislation.
+Jill is a recipient of Rotary’s highest honor, the Service Above Self Award.
+Jill resides in Mount Vernon.

-A long-time IWF supporter, David is the current Chair of the Board of Directors for TRAIL, a nonprofit organization that aims to help older residents live and age safely and comfortably in their own homes.
+A long-time IWF supporter, David is the past Chair of the Board of Directors for TRAIL, a nonprofit organization that aims to help older residents live and age safely and comfortably in their own homes.
 He also serves as a Volunteer Counselor with the Senior Health Insurance Information Program and is a singer with the Chamber Singers of Iowa City.
-He is retired, with experience that includes teaching, social work, mediation and ethics consultation.
+He is retired, with experience that includes teaching, social work, mediation, ethics consultation, and nonprofit board membership.

 David enjoys travel, the outdoors, good food, cooking, reading, live music and theater.